 While designing Lifesize Dash, our goal was to make the meeting room experience incredibly easy for users.
 The ability for a user to join a video call or share their screen without needing any instruction manual was key.
 In order to test and optimize button layouts, we created a virtual meeting room and dialed both an Icon 450 and mobile device into the room.
 Once connected, we enabled a live stream and began inviting participants to our experiment.
 This provided a side-by-side view of the participant and their interactions for the viewing audience.
 Team members gathered to watch the live stream as the users explored the application, and the team took notes of their observations.
 Afterward, we analyzed the feedback and were able to make improvements quickly — all without renting space in a two-way mirror facility!

 Lifesize makes UX testing easy — just by using the Lifesize products you already have, you can test your products and get the feedback you need.
 Interested in learning more about Lifesize Dash?
-Follow the prelaunch announcements and see if you qualify for beta testing by subscribing for updates.
+Get started with our free video conferencing solution for conference room kits.